LMLhub/AAS_editorial_figures_July2023/README.md

 # AAS_editorial_figures_July2023

- code to generate all figures
+Python code to reproduce all three figures in the July 2023 guest editorial of Annals of Actuarial Sciences.